Srecharan/GenVision/README.md

 # GenVision: Advanced Generative Models for Image Synthesis

-A comprehensive implementation of three state-of-the-art generative architectures: GANs (Generative Adversarial Networks), VAEs (Variational Autoencoders), and Diffusion Models.
-Each architecture is implemented with multiple variants and tested on standard benchmarks.

 ## Overview

 This project explores three fundamentally different approaches to deep generative modeling: